Can You Get a Tattoo While Pregnant? Latest Research

 An increased risk of an allergic reaction is also associated with a change in the body’s sensitivity due to fluctuations in hormonal levels.
 Even the simplest black pigments are sometimes allergic, let alone bright shades.

-- Difficulty with recovery
+3. Difficulty with recovery.

 Pregnancy is a huge burden on the body, it spends maximum resources to provide the fetus with the necessary nutrients, to provide conditions ideal for healthy growth and development without pathologies so that any external load is undesirable.
 Even a cold sometimes drag on for a long time, let alone a tattoo, which is a mechanical injury.
 The tattoo can heal longer than the standard two weeks, which is associated with slow tissue regeneration and restrictions on the use of certain ointments and creams.

-- The danger of infection
+4. The danger of infection.

 Nowadays, most tattoo artists are extremely responsible for the issues of sterility and antiseptic treatment.
 They work with gloves, disposable needles, which eliminates the risk of infection during the session.
 However, even a small mistake during care is enough to face inflammation, since the body of a pregnant woman is very sensitive and defenseless during this period.
+There is also a risk of getting serious diseases like hepatitis B, hepatitis C, and HIV, which can be passed to the baby.

 Early detection of even dangerous diseases at the level of development of modern medicine often ends in almost complete recovery.